Germany plans boost to European IT after U.S. spy row

 The German cabinet also agreed to negotiate with the European Commission on tightening EU data protection laws, and to pursue a “no-spy deal” with Washington, whose details are as yet unspecified.

-Merkel’s conservatives are still tipped to win the Sept.
-22 federal election, with opinion poll ratings at 40 percent, some 17 points ahead of the opposition Social Democrats (SPD).
-It is less clear whether Merkel can renew her centre-right coalition with the Free Democrats (FDP), who are polling just 5 percent.
-(Reporting by Alexandra Hudson; Editing by Mark Trevelyan)
+Merkel’s conservatives are still tipped to win the September 22 federal election, with opinion poll ratings at 40 percent, some 17 points ahead of the opposition Social Democrats (SPD).
+It is less clear whether Merkel can renew her center-right coalition with the Free Democrats (FDP), who are polling just 5 percent.